What We Do

 How do Screenings Work?

 Using a photoscreening device, trained technicians take a picture of a child’s eyes and instantly analyze the results to determine if the child is at risk for a vision problem.
-At-risk children are referred to visit an eye doctor, and KidSight staff provide individual follow-up to connect parents with resources necessary to get their children the care they need.
-Through our comprehensive referral and follow-up program, more than 73 percent of all children referred visit an eye doctor to get needed care.
-If you would like to request a screening, please click HERE.
+At-risk children are referred to visit an eye doctor, and KidSight staff provide individual, comprehensive, follow-up to connect parents with resources necessary to get their children the care they need.